 This is our annual charge for managing your Pension.

 If you have an Investment Account or ISA as well as a Pension through this platform service we will use these to calculate the Aviva charge.
-If you have a structured deposit(s), the initial structured deposit value will be taken in to account when calculating your charge.
 This approach rewards you for the total value of your holdings.
-When we calculate the Aviva charge, we don’t include money held in any cash accounts or fixed term deposits.
-No Aviva charge will be made against money held in any cash accounts or fixed term deposits.
+When we calculate the Aviva charge, we don’t include money held in any cash accounts.
+No Aviva charge will be made against money held in any cash accounts.

 |Value of portfolios||Annual charge|